rbroek/objectiv.io/docs-playground/docs/tracking/api-reference/low-level/tagChildren.md

 # tagChildren

-Marks an [Element](/tracking/core-concepts/elements.md#elements) as a root to track one or more of its children by specifying a set of **ChildrenTaggingQuery** objects.
+Tags an [Element](/tracking/core-concepts/elements.md#elements) as a root to track one or more of its children by specifying a set of **ChildrenTaggingQuery** objects.

 ```typescript
 tagChildren = (parameters: ChildrenTaggingQuery[]) => TagLocationReturnValue